Heartworm Prevention and Treatment in Derby, KS

 Before starting your pet on a heartworm preventive, your veterinarian recommends having your pet tested for heartworms.
 This test is a simple blood antigen test that detects proteins released into your pet's bloodstream by female heartworms.

-Schedule an Appointment To Treat Your Pets Heartworm in Derby, KS
+Treat Your Pets Heartworm in Derby, KS